Yellowen/Owrang/docs/dev/docs.dev.api.md

 ### Passing and Receiving Documents (`doclist`)

-To insert or update documents in ERPNext you have to pass them as a JSON Object.
+To insert or update documents in Owrang you have to pass them as a JSON Object.
 The structure of a Document is a list of plain objects (called `doclist`).
 The `doclist` contains the the parent document and any child documents (if they are present).

 Example: